ypresto/vscode-intelli-refactor/README.md

 # vscode-intelli-refactor README

-💡⚡️ Smartly select range for refactoring under cursor.
-Imports superb `Alt+Enter` experience of IntelliJ / Android Studio into VSCode! 🚀
+💡⚡️ Smartly select range for refactoring under the cursor.
+Imports great `Alt+Enter` experience of IntelliJ / Android Studio into VSCode! 🚀

 ## Features

 ### Nearest Quick Fix

-Automatically expands selection to the region where at least one code action is available, in contrast to `Command+.` (or `Ctrl+.` in Windows) does not show refactoring actions unless selecting a whole expression by hand.
+Automatically expands selection to the region where at least one code action is available, in contrast to `Command+.` (or `Ctrl+.` in Windows) which does not show refactoring actions until selecting a whole expression by hand.

 ![intelli-quickfix](https://user-images.githubusercontent.com/400558/63030530-702c7880-beed-11e9-9474-14fc97404eaa.gif)

-### Refactor Shortcuts, Expression Selector
+### Refactor Shortcuts & Expression Selector

 IntelliJ offers shortcut keys for individual refactor actions e.g. extract variable or function.
-Picker will be shown to select target Expression under cursor.
+Picker will be shown to select target expression under the cursor.

 ![intelli-extract](https://user-images.githubusercontent.com/400558/63030551-7589c300-beed-11e9-8ab4-e10c0182a7e0.gif)